Suggested Searches

 NASA, ESA and M. Buie (Southwest Research Institute)

-Peering out even farther, to the dim outer reaches of our solar system, Hubble uncovered two Kuiper Belt objects that the New Horizons spacecraft could potentially target on its continual outward journey.
-The New Horizons mission chose to focus on a Hubble candidate called 2014 MU69.
+Hubble also uncovered two potential Kuiper Belt objects that the New Horizons spacecraft could target on its outward journey past Pluto.
 On Jan.
-1, 2019, New Horizons flew past the object – now named Arrokoth – capturing up-close imagery that revealed its double-lobed structure in fine detail, complete with fractures and pitting.
+1, 2019, New Horizons flew past one of these objects – called Arrokoth – capturing up-close imagery that revealed its double-lobed structure in fine detail, complete with fractures and pitting.

 Only about 100 miles in diameter, the tiny dot above the dwarf planet Makemake seen in this Hubble image is its orbiting moon, nicknamed MK 2.